JRossell27/LindorAtBat/README.md

-# Juan Soto HR Tracker
+# Pete Alonso At-Bat Tracker

-This bot tracks Juan Soto's at-bats and tweets the results, including detailed information about home runs and other outcomes.
+This bot tracks Pete Alonso's at-bats and tweets the results, including detailed information about home runs and other outcomes.

 ## Setup